Chéticamp, Nova Scotia: Climate

 Chéticamp experiences a humid continental climate (Dfb).
 Temperature and precipitation patterns are greatly influenced by the Gulf of Saint Lawrence and Cape Breton Highlands.
 The highest temperature ever recorded in Chéticamp was 33.3 C on 10 August 2001.
 The coldest temperature ever recorded was -29.5 C on 27 January 1994.

 Economy

 Apart from an important gypsum mine which operated off and on until the Second World War, the main industry in Chéticamp historically has been fishing.
-As fish quotas have declined, tourism has taken on more importance and is the largest industry at this time.
+As ground fish quotas have declined, tourism has taken on more importance and is one of the two largest industries at this time along with the shellfish fisheries, lobster and crab.

-The tourism industry is based on the scenery found in the coastal village at the entrance of Cape Breton's national park.
+The tourism industry is based on culture and the scenery found in the coastal village at the entrance of Cape Breton's national park.
 Chéticamp has also marketed its traditional rug hookers ("tapis hookers"), Acadian music and food.
 Activities for visitors include whale watching, hiking, swimming, cross country skiing, golfing, snowmobiling, cultural events and festivals and photography.
 They also host an International Dance Festival, and La fête nationale de l'Acadie (August 15).